patKilcullen/Balderdash/NOTES.md

 PROBLEMS:

-When new user is first created, then they join a game, when the game starts they dont get it thruogh the socke5IS??? by putting useScore in join_room useEffect dependency array
+When new user is first created, then they join a game, when the game starts they dont get it thruogh the socke SOLVED THIS(hopefully) by putting useScore in join_room useEffect dependency array

 when choose def and card flips over, right side of card is cut off